tlaceby/rawkit/readme.md

 # RawKit

-**RawKit** is a tiny CGO wrapper around **[LibRaw](https://www.libraw.org/)** that lets Go programs open RAW files *without* compiling C. This means LibRaw is not required for installation to use this library.
-RawKit provides a simple yet stable API which works with RAW image file formats.
+**Rawkit** is a tiny CGO wrapper around **[LibRaw](https://www.libraw.org/)**, that lets Go programs open RAW and manipulate RAW files **without** the need for a C compiler or external dependecies.
+Rawkit provides a simple yet stable API which works with RAW image file formats.
 Allowing you to do powerful things right from the Go language.

 ---